learn-ocean/ocean-academy/src/frontend/src/pages/Chapters/Chapter5/course.md

 **Evolution of the web**.
 On its creation, the Web 1.0 was a network of relatively big entities like big universities offering access to static content.
 Service providers gave access to that content spread across hosts across the globe.

 The Web 2.0 of the 00’s introduced the possibility for users to add their own content to a webpage in blog, then in social networks.
 Central entities monetize user data to provide ‘free’ accounts and services.
-This has evolved in what leading academics now describe as [surveillance capitalism](https://www.barnesandnoble.com/w/the-age-of-surveillance-capitalism-shoshana-zuboff/1127581387).
+This has evolved in what leading academics now describe as <a href="https://www.barnesandnoble.com/w/the-age-of-surveillance-capitalism-shoshana-zuboff/1127581387" target="_blank" >surveillance capitalism</a>.

 The Web 3.0, or Web3, of the 20’s allows for full liberalization of networks, removing the need for central intermediaries.
 Just like TCP/IP are communication protocols that define how information is sent between clients and servers over the Web, Ocean Protocol is a protocol that defines how data assets are exchanged in Web3.